forio/julia-studio/README.md

 ## Julia Studio
-[Julia Studio](http://forio.com/julia) is a cross-platform IDE for the [Julia language](http://julialang.org/) based on Qt Creator and the Qt framework.
-To download JuliaStudio binaries, visit [forio.com/julia/downloads](http://forio.com/julia/downloads) for Mac, Windows, or Linux.
-Julia Studio binaries for Windows and Mac install The Julia programming language.
-Linux users will need to install Julia seperately.
+[Julia Studio](http://forio.com/products/julia-studio/) is a cross-platform IDE for the [Julia language](http://julialang.org/) based on [Qt Creator](http://qt.gitorious.org/qt-creator) and the [Qt framework](http://qt.gitorious.org/qt).

 ## Supported Platforms
-The binary packages support the following platforms:
+[Binary packages](forio.com/products/julia-studio/download) are available for the following platforms:

    * Mac OSX 10.6 or later
-   * Windows 7
-   * Windows XP SP2
+   * Windows XP SP2 or later
-   * Windows Vista
-   * (K)Ubuntu Linux 8.04 (32-bit) or later
+   * (K)Ubuntu Linux 12.04 or later

+  Julia Studio binaries for Windows and Mac install The Julia programming language.
+Linux users will need to install Julia separately.

 ![Screenshot of JuliaStudio running on Mac](http://i.imgur.com/mXa2ZQG.png)